 - C.24 The northwest corner of the northern tower must be designed to recognise its prominent location at the viewpoint terminus for eastbound traffic along Great Western Highway.
 Emphasis should be placed on views to sky and visibility beyond as much as the building presentation.
-This aspect must be incorporated in any roof level signage if provided. - C.25 The setback area at ground level required under Control C.11 must be expressed architecturally as an "urban room" with a positive interface to the adjoining public domain. - C.26 A defined street wall with the towers set clearly back must be provided along all public interfaces to the east, south and west as per detailed sections shown in Figure 6.10.16.12, Figure 6.10.16.13 and Figure 6.10.16.14.
-This street wall must: - a) Be built to the street alignment at all levels along its full frontage except where identified for a porte cochere and flood conveyance. - b) Be modulated in vertical increments that relate to a traditional subdivision pattern. - c) Be of predominantly masonry character with limited amounts of glass and no lightweight panel construction. - d) Be articulated with depth, relief and shadow on the street façade.
+This aspect must be incorporated in any roof level signage if provided. - C.25 The setback area at ground level required under Control C.11 must be expressed architecturally as an "urban room" with a positive interface to the adjoining public domain. - C.26 A defined street wall with the towers set clearly back must be provided along all public interfaces to the east, south and west as per detailed sections shown in Figure 9.10.16.12, Figure 9.10.16.13 and Figure 9.10.16.14.
+This street wall must: - a) Be built to the street alignment at all levels along its full frontage except where identified for a porte cochere and flood conveyance. - b) Be modulated in vertical increments that relate to a traditional subdivision pattern. - c) Be of predominantly masonry character with limited amounts of glass and no lightweight panel construction. - d) Be articulated with depth, relief, and shadow on the street façade.
 A minimum relief of 150mm between the masonry finish and glazing face must be achieved.

-Figure 6.10.16.12 - Anderson Street (East) Street Figure 6.10.16.13 - New Park (South) Street Wall
+Figure 9.10.16.12 - Anderson Street (East) Street Wall Figure 9.10.16.13 - New Park (South) Street Wall e) Utilise legible architectural elements and spatial types (doors, windows, loggias, reveals, pilasters, sills, plinths, frame and infill, etc.) not necessarily expressed in a literal traditional manner.

-Figure 6.10.16.14 - Jubilee Park (West) Street Wall Indicative Flood Planning Level is 10.74m AHD
+Figure 9.10.16.14 - Jubilee Park (West) Street Wall Indicative Flood Planning Level is 10.74m AHD

-- e) Utilise legible architectural elements and spatial types (doors, windows, loggias, reveals, pilasters, cills, plinths, frame and infill, etc.) not necessarily expressed in a literal traditional manner. - f) Include a ground floor facade design which intensifies the walking experience with particular richness in detail. - C.27 Under crofts or other interruptions of the street wall which expose the underside of the tower and amplify its presence on the street are not permitted. - C.28 The active ground floor frontage must be considered in detail, and the following must be incorporated in its design: - a) A nominal 500mm interface zone at the frontage must be set aside to create interest and variety in the streetscape.
-This zone is for design elements such as setbacks for entries, opening of windows, seating ledges, benches and general articulation. - b) The facade must have a high level of expressed detail and tactile material quality. - c) The articulation of the facade must include a well resolved meeting with the ground that also takes account of any slope.
+- f) Include a ground floor facade design which intensifies the walking experience with particular richness in detail. - C.27 Under crofts or other interruptions of the street wall which expose the underside of the tower and amplify its presence on the street are not permitted. - C.28 The active ground floor frontage must be considered in detail, and the following must be incorporated in its design: - a) A nominal 500mm interface zone at the frontage must be set aside to create interest and variety in the streetscape.
+This zone is for design elements such as setbacks for entries, opening of windows, seating ledges, benches and general articulation. - b) The facade must have a high-level of expressed detail and tactile material quality. - c) The articulation of the facade must include a well resolved meeting with the ground that also takes account of any slope.
 A horizontal plinth, integrated in the design, must be incorporated at the base of glazing to the footpath. - d) Building entries should be clearly legible. - e) Fire escapes and service doors must be seamlessly incorporated into the facade with quality materials. - f) All required services must be incorporated in the design of the ground floor frontage at DA stage.

-6.10.17 89-91 GEORGE STREET
+9.10.17 89-91 GEORGE STREET

-This Section applies to 89 to 91 George Street, Parramatta comprising two parcels of land fronting George Street, legally known as Lot 1 DP 505486 and Strata Plan 71180, as shown in Figure 6.10.17.
+This Section applies to 89 to 91 George Street, Parramatta comprising two parcels of land fronting George Street, legally known as Lot 1 DP 505486 and Strata Plan 71180, as shown in Figure 9.10.17.